 The long rumored iPhone 7 Pro was meant to feature the Smart Connector, for accessories such as small keyboards, but Apple may be waiting to launch it on the iPhone 8 Plus instead.

 The final rumor for the iPhone 8 Plus is the addition of an iris scanner.

 It’s a technology Samsung tried on its latest phablet – the Galaxy Note 7 – which allowed you to unlock your phone just by looking at it.

 A report out of China suggests Apple is investigating the technology, but right now it’s unclear whether the company will see fit to press ahead with a brand new way to unlock your phone.

-TechRadar's take: We doubt the iPhone 8 Plus will have an iris scanner, but a Smart Connector and improved fingerprint scanner are both distinct possibilities.
+TechRadar's take: We doubt the iPhone 8 Plus will have an iris scanner or touch-sensitive sides, but a Smart Connector and improved fingerprint scanner are both distinct possibilities.

 iPhone 8 Plus price

 We’d expect a similar price for the iPhone 8 Plus as there was for the iPhone 7 Plus.